TreadSoftly/Projects/SIGINT_Ants.md

   A directional antenna consisting of multiple parallel elements in a line, usually half-wave dipoles made of metal rods.
 Yagi antennas are widely used for radio and television reception and can be modified for increased gain, making them suitable for long-range detection of drones by focusing the RF energy in a specific direction.

-- # *Parabolic Dish Antenna:*

-  This type of antenna uses a parabolic reflector to direct the radio waves.
-It can be modified for extreme directionality and high gain, making it ideal for tracking and communication with distant drones or for focusing jamming signals on a specific target while minimizing interference.

 - # *Loop Antenna:*

   A coil of wire or loop of metal that forms a closed circuit.
 These antennas can be modified to improve magnetic field sensitivity, making them effective for detecting the RF signatures of drones in environments where electric field detection is challenging.